turboflakes/crunch/README.md

               hours) [default: era]  [possible values: era, daily, turbo]
 ```

-Note: By default `crunch` collects the outstanding payouts from previous eras and group all the extrinsic payout calls in group of 8 or whatever value defined in the flag `maximum-calls` so that a single batch call per group can be made.
+Note: By default `crunch` collects the outstanding payouts from previous eras and group all the extrinsic payout calls in group of 4 or whatever value defined in the flag `maximum-calls` so that a single batch call per group can be made.
 The collection of all outstanding payouts from previous eras is also limited by 2 other flags.
 The first being `maximum-payouts` which default value is 4, this flag limits the number of payouts **per stash**.
 The other one is the `maximum-history-eras` which default is also 4, this flag limits the number of past eras `crunch` will look for unclaimed rewards - but this flag only applies if `short` flag is also used in the configuration.
 This is done so that `crunch` can run efficiently every era.

 With that said, if it's the **first time** you are running `crunch` and you are not sure if you have any unclaimed rewards or if you just want to know for the stash accounts defined in the confguration file (`.env`), which eras from the last 84 have already been claimed or unclaimed, you can simply run `crunch view`.

-Note: This option only logs information on the terminal
+Note: The `crunch view` mode only logs information into the terminal.

 ```bash
 #!/bin/bash